 Triple Berry Cake: Replace half the strawberry puree with equal amounts of raspberry and blueberry purees for a “triple berry” flavor.
 This adds a delightful complexity to the berry profile.

-Chocolate-Strawberry Delight: Incorporate 1/4 cup of cocoa powder into the cake batter and top it with mini chocolate chips for a sweet and savory chocolate/strawberry combo.
+Chocolate-Strawberry Delight: Add 1/4 cup cocoa powder to the cake batter and sprinkle mini chocolate chips on top for sweet-salty chocolate/strawberry action.

-Lemon Strawberry Cake: Add 1 tablespoon lemon juice to the frosting and 1 teaspoon lemon zest to the batter for a zesty note that perks up the strawberry flavor.
+Strawberry Lemon Cake: Add 1 tablespoon lemon juice to the frosting and 1 teaspoon lemon zest to the batter for a bright note that’ll pop the strawberry flavor.

 Layer cake version: Skip the 9×13 dish and use two 8-inch round cake pans instead, and cut bake time down to 25 to 30 minutes.
 For a fancier presentation, stack the layers with frosting between them.